jeremyBanks/database/docs/rfcs/0003-initial.md

 The methods descriptions above will be copied into the code as docstrings for the sake of Deno Doc's generated API documentation.

+## Error Types (`x/database/sql/errors.ts`)

+`errors.ts` exports several error classes corresponding to major types of database-related errors.
+Every error thrown by `sql.ts` will be an instance of one of these classes (or a subclass).
+Driver implementations are also expected to only throw errors of these types (and only as indicated in `driver.ts`), but they're free to subclass them to add more detail.

+The exported error type hierarchy is as follows:

+- `errors.DatabaseError`
+  - Base class for all of our error types.
+  - Extends the built-in `AggregateError`, to make it easy to capture internal error objects so they're available during debugging.
+  - `errors.DatabaseConnectorValidationError`
+    - Indicates that a database connector was created with an invalid path.
+  - `errors.DatabaseConnectivityError`
+    - Indicates that an unrecoverable network or filesystem interrupted the database connection and caused an operation to fail.
+  - `errors.DatabaseDriverError`
+    - Base class for all errors received from the database itself, rather than produced by our logic.
+    - `errors.DatabaseDriverConstraintError`
+      - A database driver error indicating that a constraint was violated.
+    - `errors.DatabaseDriverPermissionError`
+      - A database driver error indicating that a permission was missing.
+  - `errors.DatabaseInternalEngineError`
+    - Indicates that the database driver has performed in an unexpected way.
+      This may indicate a bug or version incompatibility in the driver or this library.

 ## Included Driver Implementations (`x/database/x/…`)